rien/mfauth/README.md

 # MFAuth

-_Multi Factor Authentication for CLI mail clients_
+_Multi Factor Authentication CLI_

+Simple CLI tool to request and manage OAuth2 tokens.
+Can be used with `mbsync` and `msmtp` to receive and send mail with providers requiring OAuth2 authentication.

 ## Installation